BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

 ### How decisions are made

-In simple terms qlearning aims to create a table which will give us the correct move for every game state.
+In simple terms, qlearning aims to create a table that will give us the correct move for every game state.

-In pong we have 3 moves only for our model.
-UP, DOWN or STAY.
+In pong, we have only 3 moves for our model.
+UP, DOWN, or STAY.

-As a result we get a lookup table that looks like this:
+As a result, we get a lookup table that looks like this:

 |          |    UP   |  STAY   |  DOWN   |